praveenrewar/application-lifecycle-management/chapter-1/README.md

-# Creating templated manifests and deploying them safely and reliably
+# Creating templated manifests and deploying them safely

 The `/app` directory defines a simple web-app which has a response which is configured by the environment variable `USER_NAME`.
 We have built a docker image for the same so that we can easily deploy it on top of Kubernetes.
 We can find the image [here](https://hub.docker.com/r/prewar/simple-server/).